 Contact design agencies

-Introduce yourself to your favourite designers or agencies and ask for an informational interview to learn more about their work.
+Introduce yourself to your favorite Designers or agencies and ask for an informational interview to learn more about their work.
 Keep up to date with design agencies and send samples of your projects.
 They may have a future opening, so this is a good way to keep them interested in your work.

 Network with other Designers